Hans Berliner: Computer chess research

 Berliner started a new career in 1969, enrolling in the doctoral program at Carnegie Mellon University to study computer science, under the supervision of Allen Newell.

+While a graduate student, Berliner was the subject of a detailed study of chess perception and short-term-memory recall in experiments inspired by the earlier work of de Groot, and conducted by Chase and Simon.
+The analysis of Berliner (compared with a Class A player and a novice) formed a basis for their contribution to the theory of chunking in Psychology.

-His 1974 thesis was titled: "Chess as Problem Solving: The Development of a Tactics Analyzer".
+Berliner's 1974 thesis was titled: "Chess as Problem Solving: The Development of a Tactics Analyzer".
 His subsequent research at Carnegie Mellon eventually led to the creation of HiTech.
-At first it performed well, but only until it ran into transitions, that is, points in the game when the balance between the players changed.
+At first it performed well, but only until it ran into transitions, i.e., points in the game when the balance between the players changed.
 This led Berliner to conclude that HiTech was weak in board evaluation.
 He decided that to explore the problem, he should write an evaluation function for another game: backgammon.
 The result was BKG, written in the late 1970s on a DEC PDP-10.
 Early versions of BKG played badly even against poor players, but Berliner noticed that its critical mistakes were always at transitions.
 He applied principles of fuzzy logic to smooth out the transition between phases, and by July 1979, BKG 9.8 was strong enough to play against the ruling world champion Luigi Villa.
 It won the match 7–1, becoming the first computer program to defeat a world champion in any game.
 Berliner states that the victory was largely a matter of luck, as the computer received more favorable dice rolls.

 He also developed the B* search algorithm for game tree searching.

 HiTech was the first computer chess system to reach the 2400 (senior master) USCF rating level.
 It won the Pennsylvania State Chess Championship several times.
 Students who worked with Berliner on the project included Carl Ebeling and Murray Campbell.

 Berliner was elected a Founding Fellow of the Association for the Advancement of Artificial Intelligence in 1990.